katecier/websitefinal/README.md

 Because I used a similar design to my last projct, I was able to use the same RWD elements.
 I also added a feature where you scroll over the photos and it gives a description.

 Content wise, I created four tabs to seperate the site and each would be under a title displayed over a scrolling parallex photo.
 I chose to make one of the photo's height short to act as simply a seperation.

+I could use this site to present my pictures to anyone.